intojs/angular-redux-seed/README.md

-# angular-redux-seed
-Angular One Redux Seed
+Welcome to the Angular One Redux JSPM Seed